tye-shutty/hoi4_civ_calculator/README.md

 Hearts of Iron 4 is a strategy game requiring the player to create a military-industrial complex.
 This program models the construction part of hoi4 to help players compare different strategies.

+The image below graphs the number of military factories the USSR has each month starting January 1936.
+This program also helps users calculate the area under the graph to find which strategies result in the most military production.

 ![alt text](https://raw.githubusercontent.com/tye-shutty/hoi4_civ_calculator/master/graphs/ussr.png)
 - parameters are designed to model the USSR from 1936 to mid 1941.